 Wash your hands after being in contact with potential allergens: If you have been in contact with potential allergens, such as pet dander or pollen, wash your hands thoroughly to avoid transferring allergens to your eyes or nose.

 Allergy-proofing your car can go a long way in reducing allergen exposure and improving your overall health and well-being.
 By regularly cleaning the interior, using an air purifier, and taking other practical measures, you can create a more allergy-friendly environment in your car.
-Keep these tips in mind the next time you hit the road and breathe easier.
+Keep these tips in mind the next time you hit the road, and breathe easier knowing you’re doing your part to reduce allergen exposure.